 Training for a Powerlifter Physique vs Bodybuilder Physique

-Training for a powerlifter physique vs bodybuilder physique has similarities but mainly differences because of the requirements of each class.
-Powerlifting is primarily a sport centered on strength; the goal is to maximize strength and is judged for performance in the three compound exercises—back squat and bench press.1
+Training for a powerlifter physique and bodybuilder physique has similarities but mainly differences because of the requirements of each class.
+Powerlifting is primarily a sport centered on strength; the goal is to maximize strength and is judged for performance in the three compound exercises—back squat and bench press.2

-Bodybuilding, on the other hand, is about achieving a toned and symmetrical physique through strength training.2 A gymnast may have a toned body similar to bodybuilders but lack the varicose veins bodybuilding produces.
-In the initial stages of bodybuilding, in a quest to gain muscle, they may partake in a beginner hypertrophy program as a springboard to commencing muscle growth (hypertrophy).
+Bodybuilding, on the other hand, is about achieving a toned and symmetrical physique through strength training.3 A gymnast may have a toned body similar to bodybuilders but lack the varicose veins bodybuilding often causes.
+In the early stages of bodybuilding, individuals looking to gain muscle might participate in a beginner hypertrophy program to kickstart muscle growth (hypertrophy).

-Training for a powerlifter physique will achieve a 1RM (rep max), and lifters will typically train sumo deadlifts or touch and go deadlift, medium or wide grip bench press, and choose the low bar back squat.
+Training for a powerlifter physique focuses on achieving a 1RM (one rep max), with lifters typically practicing sumo deadlifts or the touch and go deadlift, using medium or wide grip bench presses, and opting for the low bar back squat.
 These choices will allow the lifter to maximize their lifts since the leverage is optimal and the largest muscles are employed, increasing raw strength.

 Powerlifters will focus their training on low reps but with heavy weights, usually in the 1-5 rep range with a long rest period.
 They may also include training where reps are high to increase and maintain muscle but only for this purpose.